openworm/openworm_docs/roadmap.rst

 OpenWorm Roadmap
 ****************

-* Project Areas
-* Detailed Roadmap
-  - Neuromechanical Modeling
-  - Geppetto Simulation Engine
-  - Optimization Engine & Model Validation
-  - Data Collection and Representation
-  - Community Outreach

 Project Areas
 =============
 **NeuroMechanical Modeling**
 While our ultimate goal is to simulate every cell in the c.
 Elegans, we are starting out by building a model of its body, its nervous system, and its environment.

 To get a quick idea of what this looks like, check out the CyberElegans prototype.
 In this movie you can see a simulated 3D c. elegans being activated in an environment.
 Its muscles are located around the outside of its body, and as they turn red, they are exerting forces on the body that cause the bending to happen.
 In turn, the activity of the muscles are being driven by the activity of neurons within the body.

 **Geppetto Simulation Engine**
 We are engineering Geppetto, a Java OSGi open-source modular platform to enable multi-scale and multi-algorithm interactive simulation of biological systems.
 Geppetto features a built-in WebGL visualizer that offers out-of-the-box visualization of simulated models right in the browser.
 You can read about architectural concepts and learn more about the different plug-in bundles we are working on.

 **Optimization Engine & Model Validation**
 The Optimization Engine uses optimization techniques like genetic algorithms to help fill gaps in our knowledge of the electrophysiology of C. elegans muscle cells and neurons.
 Check out the code on the github repository.

-**Data Collection and Representation**
+.. **Data Collection and Representation**

-**Community Outreach**
+.. **Community Outreach**

 Detailed Roadmap